benjavalero/replacer/technical-design.md

 Note it is not worth to implement the Java Module System, as it implies some modifications in order to work with JUnit and Spring, in particular: new version of Surefire, package names cannot be repeated between modules and integration tests in a different package.

-Instead, we define modules _by layer_ trying to achieve unnecessary dependencies between them:
+Instead, we define modules _by layer_ trying to avoid unnecessary dependencies between them:
 - `replacer-app`.
 SpringBoot configuration and application.
 - `replacer-core`.
 Business logic.
 - `replacer-domain`.
 Domain model and interfaces shared between modules.